usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-The Department also reiterates that a public entity might also need to make reasonable modifications to ensure that a person with a disability has equal access to its services, programs, or activities.
-182 For example, if a public medical provider has a policy under which administrative support staff are in charge of uploading PDF versions of X-ray images into patients’ individualized accounts after medical appointments, but the provider knows that a particular patient is blind, the provider may need to modify its
+The Department also reiterates that a public entity might also need to make reasonable modifications to ensure that a person with a disability has equal access to its services, programs, or activities. {% fn 182 %} For example, if a public medical provider has a policy under which administrative support staff are in charge of uploading PDF versions of X-ray images into patients’ individualized accounts after medical appointments, but the provider knows that a particular patient is blind, the provider may need to modify its